startergo/HP8570P-OpenCore/README.md

 # Credits:
 - Apple for the operating system
 - Acidanthera for Opencore
-- @vzahradnik for the original configuration folder
+- [vzahradnik](https://github.com/vzahradnik) for the original configuration folder
-- Mald0n for the battery status, audio, power management, and the DSDT patching.
+- [Mald0n](https://www.olarila.com/profile/2-mald0n/) for the battery status, audio, power management, and the DSDT patching.